v4iv/theleakycauldronblog/src/pages/blog/authenticated-serverless-crud-with-netlify-functions-and-faunadb-part-2.md

 Save the `secret`, we’ll be using it while making authenticated CRUD requests.
 We’ll also be needing user id, it’s in the response: `instance => @ref => id`

-That’s it for this part, In the next part we’ll finally be writing the code for authenticated CRUD requests.
+That’s it for this part, In the next part, we’ll finally be writing the code for authenticated CRUD requests.

 # Links